GuangyuNie/Attributing-Image-Generative-Models-using-Latent-Fingerprints-LDM/README.md

 -StyleGAN2 version can be found [here](https://github.com/GuangyuNie/Attributing-Image-Generative-Models-using-Latent-Fingerprints/tree/refactor)

 ## Acknowledgement:
--This repo implement an intrinsic watermarking module based on pretrained LDM model.
+This repo implement an intrinsic watermarking module based on pretrained LDM model.
 For more information regarding the LDM itself, check their official github repo [here](https://github.com/CompVis/latent-diffusion)